 Have you ever wondered how to have the best road trip experience?
 The best road trip experiences are usually the ones in which you hire or buy a reliable vehicle.
 One of the first things people often say when they haven’t had a great road trip is: “we broke down.”
 My first road trip experience was in New Zealand, we hired a motorhome for just over a week (which had everything – kitchen, bathroom and a bedroom area), and was one of the easiest, stress-free and fun holiday’s – which made me look forward to more road trip adventures.

-Today we are currently exploring destinations in our vintage VW Kombi (it is our project, where I have enjoyed completing restorations on the interior of the Kombi.
+Today we are exploring Australian destinations in our vintage VW Kombi (it is our project, where I have enjoyed completing restorations on the interior of the Kombi.
 It is also the impetus behind the creation of many of my articles), my husband spends many hours a day working on the Kombi, which he really enjoys (it’s a puzzle to me, to see him rolling around under the vehicle caked in grease, sweating in 40-degree heat).
 While we haven’t had a break down on the road yet, there will come a time and unlike my thoughts, my husband will enjoy the challenge to fix the vehicle and get us on the road again.

 In previous vehicles, such as a vintage Land-Rover Series 111, when we had a breakdown, it was an opportunity for me to take photos and write notes, or have a picnic in or outside of the car (I would stock the car well), while my husband was yet again fixing the car, and I could do nothing to help.
 I learnt over time to relax during these breakdown moments, and utilise my time.